AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-51884-product-image-cache-path-incorrect-on-resize-command.md

 1. Check the product page on the 2nd website.
 The product image is displayed correctly.
 1. Use Flush cache:
 `bin/magento cache:flush`
-1. Check the product page on 2nd website.
+1. Check the product page on the 2nd website.

 <u>Expected results</u>: